§ P Privacy The promise · not the boilerplate

 If you leave analytics enabled, Bassai sends structured event payloads to PostHog so we can see which features get used and where the app is failing.
 Event properties are booleans, enum values, numeric counts, and randomly-generated UUIDs (trip_id, catch_id, share_id) used only to correlate steps in a flow.
 Event properties are never raw GPS, never free-text notes, never photo filenames.
 Every event also carries $ip="" and $geoip_disable=true so PostHog's ingester discards the IP and skips GeoIP — we don't learn your country, city, or ISP from analytics.
 You can disable analytics at any time in Settings → Controls.

-For funnel analytics (so we can tell that "tap import → see review sheet → split a group" is one flow rather than three unrelated taps), PostHog assigns each install a random anonymous ID stored only on your device.
-It contains no personal information, is not tied to your Apple ID, email, phone, or any other identifier we could resolve back to you, and resets when you reinstall Bassai.
+For funnel analytics (so we can tell that "tap import → see review sheet → split a group" is one flow rather than three unrelated taps), PostHog assigns each install a random anonymous ID, stored on your device.
+Analytics and diagnostic events are associated with that per-install ID across sessions for the same install, so we can follow a flow rather than isolated taps.
+That ID is not tied to your Apple ID, email, phone, a Bassai account, an advertising identifier (IDFA), your raw IP, or any cross-app advertising profile — and it resets when you reinstall Bassai.
 Disabling analytics in Settings → Controls stops events and the ID from leaving your device entirely.

-What's collected Your email address, plus the timestamp recorded when you submit.
-The form has no name, no phone, and no tracker beyond Vercel's standard server access logs.
+What was collected Your email address, plus the timestamp recorded when you submitted.
+The form had no name, no phone, and no tracker beyond Vercel's standard server access logs.

-Where it goes A contact list inside Resend, our transactional-email vendor.
+Where it lives A contact list inside Resend, our transactional-email vendor.
 Resend acts as a third-party data processor; their privacy notice covers what they do with the address while it's stored.

-What we'll send One broadcast when the iOS app opens to the public.
-After that, infrequent product updates only if you stay subscribed.
+What we may send Infrequent Bassai product updates — such as availability news — only while you stay subscribed.
 Promotional churn is not the point of this list.

 What it's not connected to This email never touches any in-app data — your trips, catches, GPS, photos, or analytics events.
 The website and the app are separate surfaces.
-Joining the waitlist does not create an account inside Bassai.
+Being on this list does not create an account inside Bassai.

 How to leave There's an unsubscribe link in the footer of every email we send, handled by Resend so we can't keep emailing after you opt out.
 You can also write to hi@bassai.com and we'll remove you within 7 days.